SethvonSwag/OOLanguageComparison/README.md

 ```

 * New Instances
     * Instantiation is also similar between the two languages.
-The basic syntax for that is to call the 'new' keyword followed by the name of the class. i.e. ```java new NewClass()```
+The basic syntax for that is to call the 'new' keyword followed by the name of the class. i.e. ``` new NewClass()```

 * Constructing/Initializing
     * Both Java and C# use constructors to create instances.
 The constructors are public methods with the same name as the class.
 These methods however, can be overloaded to create objects with only the properties they need.